 - New multi position barricades shown below to replace previous individual position supports.

 The Short-Range Tactical (SRT) rifle match is an individual event, with participants grouped into squads consisting of at least three shooters to accommodate target spotting and match scoring.
 Squad members are not permitted to coach shooters with range conditions or target impact during this event.
-The firing line consists of three firing points behind improvised prone, kneeling, and standing support barriers.
+The firing line consists of two firing points behind improvised prone, kneeling, and standing support barriers.
 Under stress of time shooters engage targets in rotation: 100, 200, 300-yards.
 Each target struck in appropriate order is considered a hit worth one point.
 The Range Safety Officer observes conditions behind the firing line.
 Additional ammunition may be desired for early practice shooting when permitted.